jborkows/nvimconf/README.md

 # Telescope
-- fuzy find all symbols
+- fuzzy find all symbols
 ```
 install ripgrep and use in normal mode :Telescope live_grep
 ```